-"I die daily!"
-Corinthians 15:31.
+"I die daily!" - I Cor.
+15:31.

 This verse does not have any reference to dying more and more unto sin.
 It has no reference to any further dying to self or deeper crucifixions after one is sanctified, as so many quote it to mean.
 The apostle Paul is simply calling attention to the fact that he is in danger of losing his earthly life any day.
 The continued persecutions, the liability of being thrown in with wild beasts, or the danger of meeting death in some other way, was constantly staring him in the face.
-Hence, in view of all this, he said, "I die daily." in other words, "My life is in jeopardy daily."
+Hence, in view of all this, he said, "I die daily."

+'''

-"Be ye angry, and sin not."
-Ephesians 4:26.
+"Be ye angry, and sin not." - Eph.
+4:26.

+'''